 \subsubsection{DES Y3 + lowZ Supernovae}

-The cosmological analysis of supernovae magnitudes from the first three years of DES observations is presented in Ref.~\cite{Abbott:2018wog}.
+The cosmological analysis of supernova magnitudes from the first three years of DES observations is presented in Ref.~\cite{Abbott:2018wog}.
 The 207 supernovae used in this analysis were discovered via repeated deep-field observations of in a 27 deg$^2$ region of the sky taken between August 2013 and February 2016, and are in the redshift range $0.07<z<0.85$.
 A series of papers describe the search and discovery~\cite{Morganson:2018zvt,Goldstein:2015cds,Kessler:2015mjg}, calibration~\cite{Burke:2017gns,Lasker:2018fnw}, photometry~\cite{Brout:2018ttj}, spectroscopic follow-up~\cite{DAndrea:2018sfi}, simulations~\cite{Kessler:2018krb}, selection effects~\cite{Scolnic:2016ukm}, and analysis methodology~\cite{Brout:2018jch} that went into those results.
-Following the DES supernovae analysis~\cite{Abbott:2018wzc,Abbott:2018wog} (but not the fiducial choices of the multi-probe analysis of Ref.~\cite{Abbott:2018wzc}), we additionally include in the supernovae sample the so-called low-$z$ subset: 122 supernovae at $z<0.1$ that were measured as part of the Harvard-Smithsonian Center for Astrophysics Surveys~\cite{Hicken:2009dk,Hicken:2012zr} and the Carnegie Supernova Project~\cite{Contreras:2009nt}.
+Following the DES supernova analysis~\cite{Abbott:2018wzc,Abbott:2018wog} (but not the fiducial choices of the multi-probe analysis of Ref.~\cite{Abbott:2018wzc}), we additionally include in the supernova sample the so-called low-$z$ subset: 122 supernovae at $z<0.1$ that were measured as part of the Harvard-Smithsonian Center for Astrophysics Surveys~\cite{Hicken:2009dk,Hicken:2012zr} and the Carnegie Supernova Project~\cite{Contreras:2009nt}.

-The DES supernovae likelihood is a Multivariate Gaussian in the difference between the predicted and measured values of the distance modulus $\mu$.
-The likelihood is implemented in our analysis pipeline using the \cosmosis Pantheon~\cite{Scolnic:2017caz} module, adapted to use the DES measurements instead of the original Pantheon supernovae sample.
+The DES supernova likelihood is a multivariate Gaussian in the difference between the predicted and measured values of the distance modulus $\mu$.
+The likelihood is implemented in our analysis pipeline using the \cosmosis Pantheon~\cite{Scolnic:2017caz} module, adapted to use the DES measurements instead of the original Pantheon supernova sample.